cyberphone/doc/payments/review-secure-payment-confirmation.md

 That is, to succeed, SPC presumes that banks would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.

-In theory, Stripe et al could try to force banks to also support SPC but personally I doubt that this is a viable approach because there is really very little to gain.
+In theory, Stripe et al could try to force banks to also support SPC but I doubt that this is a viable approach because there is really very little to gain.

 ## Conclusion